s12f/tlads/readme.md

 # tlads

-Design and verify some old or new ideas of distributed/discrete systems using TLA+.
+Design and verify some old or new concepts/models/algorithms/ideas of distributed/discrete systems using TLA+.

 ## Projects